What Types of Activities Will My Child Do?

 We’ll listen carefully to words to hear each individual sound, and practice blending sounds together, taking them apart, and adding and removing sounds.
 We’ll also use a mirror to examine how our mouths look when producing different sounds.

 Can you stretch out all of the sounds in the word “rainbow” to hear all 5 sounds?
 Can you listen carefully to the word “fox” to hear all 4 – yes 4!! – sounds?
-Can you say the word “shake” but then say it again without the /sh/ sound?
 Can you say the word “centre” and then change the /t/ sound to a /d/ sound to make the new word “sender?”

 PHONICS / WORD STUDY

 Do you know the 3 sounds that the suffix <-ed> can make?
 What about the 3 sounds of <ch>?
-How do I know which of the over 9 possible graphemes for a long <e> sound to use when I want to spell /ee/?
+What are the 9 possible graphemes for a long <e> sound?
 Did you know that there are many reasons why some words end in a silent <e>?
-And did you know that the most common vowel sound is something called “schwa” — what?!?
+And did you know that the most common vowel sound is something called “schwa” (ə) — what?!?

 PHONEME-GRAPHEME MAPPING and SPELLING

-We will use phoneme-grapheme mapping to both learn how to read words, but we will also use the method to work on phonics skills and spelling instruction.
-This is especially important for “irregular” words and words with an unstressed vowel (aka: “schwa”).
+We will use phoneme-grapheme mapping to learn how to read words, but we will also use the method to work on morphology, phonics skills and spelling instruction.
+This is especially important for “irregular” words and words with an unstressed vowel (aka: “schwa” / ə).

 Do I use <ch> or <tch> to spell the /ch/ sound?
-If I hear a /k/ sound how do I know if I need to use <c>, <k>, or <ck> or <ke>?
 Should I use <ge> or <dge> for the /j/ sound?
 When do I need to double consonants in a word?
 When do I need to drop a silent <e> or change a <y> to an <i>???

-We’ll learn a variety of phonics and spelling rules to help build confident spellers and discover that contrary to popular opinion, the English language is very consistent and reliable.
-There are logical generalizations and rules that explain about 90% of our words and there are far fewer “exceptions” than you would think.
-Once you add morphology and etymology into the mix there is a logical reason for the spelling of most words! 😉
+We’ll learn a variety of phonics and spelling generalizations to help build confident spellers and discover that contrary to popular opinion, the English language is very consistent and reliable.
+Once you add morphology and etymology (the origin and history of words) into the mix there is a logical reason for the spelling of most words! 😉

 FLUENCY WORK